-- Press reset button (A) while turning key switch (B) to "START" position and hold until engine starts.
-Release key and button once engine starts; key automatically returns to "ON" position and instrument panel gauges start operating. - Warm-up engine for at least 5 minutes before applying a load.
+- 5. Turn key switch to "START" position as shown and hold until engine starts.
+Release key once engine starts; key automatically returns to "ON" position and instrument panel gauges start operating. - Warm-up engine for at least 5 minutes before applying a load.
 (See WARMING-UP ENGINE, later in this section.)